 The two knocks on this seat were the weight limitations (around 30 pounds) and the space it took up in the car.
 The added width and length made us move our front seats up about an inch more than we had to with our pick, and it was definitely encroaching on our elbow room.

-That said the seat has been well-received with a 4.3 rating with 174 reviews on Amazon in the short time since it was released.
+That said the seat has been well-received with a 4.4 rating with over 500 reviews on Amazon.

 best on a budget

 For those parents who want a less expensive alternative, or who want a second seat for their other car, the Evenflo Symphony LX does a good job at a low price.
 The Symphony fits newborns well and has a rear-facing range of five to 40 pounds and 0 to 37 inches.
 Forward-facing, the seat fits children 22 to 65 pounds and up to 50 inches tall.
 The seat also functions as a belt-positioning booster for kids who are at least four years old and who are between 40 and 110 pounds heavy and 43.3 to 57 inches tall.
 This seat stays useful: it doesn’t take up much room front to back when rear-facing and will fit kids for several years in different-but-simple configurations.